Pscale 360 - Help File

 Name and Data boxes on the top right side.
 The user can modify the filename

 and click the Save5 button to save the file.
+The left hand Save button also

 By default, Windows systems place the saved (downloaded) file in My Documents/Downloads and Apple systems place the saved (downloaded) file in Documents.
 However, Firefox, Tools, Options, General allows the user to select "Ask me where to save downloaded files".
 Chrome, Settings, Advanced Settings allows for the same option.
+It is highly recommended that you set your Browser to: "Ask me where to save downloaded files".

 For the most part, Data Entry is fairly self explanatory.
 However, in Pscale360, there are two basic methods for data Entry: Note by Note or Grid Entry.
 On Desktop Computers, "hovering" over any column label will provide a description of the label.